 Dictionary attacks tend to rely on variations of commonly used words, but more advanced attacks use details that are personalized to specific users—and these details are easy to find online.
 In fact, it can take seconds to discover an employee’s pet’s name from their Instagram account, or their favorite band from their Spotify profile.
-Unsurprisingly, “Blink182” was the 128th most commonly used password in 2020 according to research by NordPass, while “Justin” was number 125.
+Unsurprisingly, “Justin” was the 136th most commonly used password in 2021 according to recent research by NordPass.
 So, yes, Justin Bieber can not only be the reason you might turn down the radio, but also the reason your organization experiences a cyberattack!

 Similar to the dictionary attack, password spraying is a type of brute force attack that works by attempting to access accounts using commonly used passwords.
 What makes a password spraying attack different—as the word “spraying” might suggest— is that it can target thousands or even millions of different users at once, rather than just one account.

 Distributing login attempts across multiple users and organizations rather than one single user also lessens the risk of the hacker being caught by account lockout policies triggered by repeated failed login attempts.